 |

-We have developed an alternative system, which recreates the physical characteristics of sounds at the ears created by a loudspeaker ring using just three loudspeakers.
-This virtual acoustics (VA) system can be used in a small space and offers far greater control of the perceived sound location than a loudspeaker ring.
+We have developed an alternative system, which recreates the physical characteristics of sounds at the ears created by a loudspeaker ring using just two loudspeakers.
+This virtual acoustics system can be used in a small space and offers far greater control of the perceived sound location than a loudspeaker ring.

 |